-Dr. Sue Duran: Formulations and Preparations of Transdermal Pharmaceuticals to Treat Infectious Diseases Various enhancers will be developed to treat infectious diseases from topical formulations.
+Dr. Sue Duran: Formulations and Preparations of Transdermal Pharmaceuticals to Treat Infectious Diseases.
+Various enhancers will be developed to treat infectious diseases from topical formulations.
 The students will learn to formulate products, then test them in-vitro and in-vivo for efficacy.
 Good manufacturing practices (GMP) will be taught to include product development, formulations and quality control to meet FDA standards.
 This is a good introduction for a student who has interest in becoming an industrial pharmaceutical veterinarian.

 Dr. Reid Hanson: A Study of the Visco-elastic and Friction Profiles of Equine Cartilage Surfaces.
 Our lab seeks to characterize and compare the material properties of cartilage located within various joints of the equine limb.
 Specifically, we will investigate the visco-elastic stiffness and friction coefficient of the biphasic cartilage structure.
 These biphasic properties affect the performance of the joint as it carries different loads and motions.
 This study is to determine if different types of joints with different ranges of motion possess different material properties best suited for the joint’s individual conditions.
 Analyzing the various cartilage surfaces within each joint and between joints will lead to a better understanding of the mechanisms controlling the performance of healthy joints in horses and humans.
 This data will be used to translate into the design of better artificial joints.

-Dr. Jacob Johnson.
-Avian Anesthesia and Pain Management.
+Dr. Jacob Johnson: Avian Anesthesia and Pain Management.
 The drugs available to provide balanced anesthesia to birds are limited and most anesthesia has been provided through the exclusive use of inhalants, such as Isoflurane.
 While this approach has been overall effective, it is not ideal as the high concentrations needed to produce complete immobility in the face of surgical stimulation suppress the ventilatory and cardiovascular system.
-I am investigating two new drugs in avian anesthesia: dexmedetomidine and rocuronium.
+I am continuing to investigate two new drugs in avian anesthesia: dexmedetomidine and rocuronium.
 Opioid analgesics have variable success in providing intraoperative analgesia to avian species, so the hypothesis being investigated is that dexmedetomidine would provide more reliable analgesia without significant cardiovascular effects.
 Rocuronium is a paralytic that could allow for muscle relaxation, therefore reducing inhalant requirements.
 Because a bird’s iris is partially controlled by skeletal muscle it may also allow for ocular surgeries that require pupil dilation, such as cataract surgery.

 Dr. Robert Judd: Regulation of Adipokine Trafficking and Secretion.
 Adipokines are proteins secreted primarily by adipose tissue and have been shown to regulate energy metabolism and consumption.
-Over the past 9 years, we have been particularly interested in the physiological role and regulation of the adipokines resistin, leptin and adiponectin.
+Over the past 10 years, we have been particularly interested in the physiological role and regulation of the adipokines resistin, leptin and adiponectin.
 Adiponectin has insulin sensitizing and anti-atherogenic properties which make it an excellent marker of the metabolic syndrome and cardiovascular disease.
 However, little is known about the factors which regulate adiponectin synthesis and secretion.
 Recent investigations from our laboratory suggest that a novel G-protein coupled receptor for niacin (vitamin B3) (GPR109A) decreases lipolysis and increases adiponectin secretion from adipocytes in a coordinated fashion.
 Other studies from our laboratory and others have shown the involvement of other G-protein coupled receptors in the modulation of lipolysis.
 However, there is no information regarding the regulation of adiponectin secretion.
-Studies conducted in the Summer of 2012 will be focused on identifying the downstream intermediates that are required for adiponectin secretion from the GPR109A receptor and other G-protein coupled receptors.
+Studies conducted in the Summer of 2014 will be focused on identifying the downstream intermediates that are required for adiponectin secretion from the GPR109A receptor and other G-protein coupled receptors.
 The results of these studies will provide important information regarding the regulation and secretion of adiponectin and could lead to the development of pharmacological and molecular biology strategies to regulate lipolysis and adiponectin secretion.
 The prospective student will be exposed to a number of adipocyte cell and molecular biology techniques including: 3T3-L1 and primary adipocyte cell culture, rodent handling and care, electron microscopy, confocal microscopy, real-time polymerase chain reaction, western blotting and ELISAs.